UCLM-ARCO/uclm-arco.github.io/recipes/content/integrating_metamotionr_with_python.md

 # Using a logger

 An interesting funcionality of the MetaMotionR devices is the posibility to create loggers.
-A logges make the users ables to register a set of data from a sensor in the device, and when they want download all this data.
+A logges make the users ables to register a set of data from a sensor in the device, and lately download all this data, avoiding maintaining a continuous streaming.
 This is very useful if you don't want to communicate with the sensor in each measure.
 In the following example, we are going to create a logger for a **rotation** measure

 As in all previous examples, the first step is to made the connection with the sensor.
-Once the connection is made, and beacuse we are going to log a measure from the **Gyro**, we must invoke the method `setup_logger` from the `gyroscope` attribute to initialize the logger.
-After that, you must invoke the method `start_logging` in order to start to save the data.
+Once the connection is made, and beacuse we are going to log a measure from the **Gyro**, we must invoke the method `setup_gyroscope` and `setup_logger` from the `gyroscope` attribute to initialize the sensor and the logger.
+After that, invoke the method `start_logging` in order to start to save the data.
+Following, you can disconnect from the sensor until you want to download the data.

 {{<code py>}}
+sensor.gyroscope.setup_gyroscope()
 sensor.gyroscope.setup_logger()
 sensor.start_logging()
+sensor.disconnect()
 {{</code>}}

-Stop the logging is as simple as execute the method `stop_logging`.
+Once you want to download data, connect to the sensor again and invoke the methods `stop_logging` in order to stop registering data.

 {{<code py>}}
 sensor.stop_logging()
 {{</code>}}

+At this point, there is a problem, our instance doesn't know which is the status of the sensor, which loggers were created, and which signal were registering.
+To solve this problem, can be used the method `sync_host_with_device`, that synchonize our instance with the actual status of our MetamotionR device.
-Following, to get the data previously logged, you should invoke the method `subscribe_logged_data` from the **Gyro** and then invoke the method `download_data`.
-After this, the library will begin to download the log, to assure that all the data is downloaded before the program ends you can invoke the `wait_until_download_completed` method.
-Finally, you can read the complete log in the variable `rotation_log` from the `gyroscope`.
+Now our instance knows which logger exists, but doesn't knows which signals were subscribed, for this reason, and to download all data, you must invoke the method `subscribe_anonymous_datasignals`.
+Once our instance is prepared, download the data is as simple as call the method `download_logs` to get all the data from the device, and `wait_until_download_completed`, to avoid the finish of the program until all the data is downloaded.
+Finally, the downloaded data is in a list, in this case in the attribute `rotation_log` from the `gyroscope`.

 {{<code py>}}
 sensor.stop_logging()